Batwa man

 Immerse yourself in the vibrant music and dance forms of the Batwa, experiencing the rhythm and energy that have been passed down through generations.
 By participating in the Batwa Cultural Trail, visitors contribute to the preservation of the tribe's cultural traditions and support their efforts to sustainably manage the forest.

-Rwenzori Mountains National Park: Exploring the Mystical Landscapes and Cultural Significance
+Rwenzori Mountains National Park, Exploring the Mystical Landscapes and Cultural Significance

 Located in western UgandaRwenzori Mountains National Park is a UNESCO World Heritage Site and a place of immense natural beauty.
 The park is home to the Rwenzori Mountains, also known as the "Mountains of the Moon," which offer a mystical and otherworldly experience.